What Does Human Meat Taste Like? Stomach-Churning Anecdotes From Notorious Cannibals

 William Seabrook

-Wikimedia CommonsWilliam Seabrook, the journalist who allegedly partook in cannibalism on at least one occasion.
+Wikimedia CommonsWilliam Seabrook, the journalist who allegedly partook in cannibalism.

-According to Slate, however, there is some issue regarding the validity of Seabrook’s description, as the cannibal tribe he interacted with never trusted him enough to let him partake.
+However, there is some doubt regarding the credibility of Seabrook’s account, as he later confessed that the cannibal tribe he interacted with never trusted him enough to let him partake in their traditions.

 It was like good, fully developed veal, not young, but not yet beef.
 It was very definitely like that, and it was not like any other meat I had ever tasted.
 It was so nearly like good, fully developed veal that I think no person with a palate of ordinary, normal sensitiveness could distinguish it from veal.